Ah, once again, there they go,

 an author’s praised by peers,

-but what makes some poets duck in shame,
+but what makes a poet duck in shame,

 and makes some critics sneer?